iszczesniak/cpp/deduction/index.md

 {% include_relative foo_ptr.cc %}
 ```

-A function name can *decay* to a pointer to the function, which comes
+From the C language: a function name can **decay** to a pointer to the
-from the C language.
-The decay takes place in the example above,
+function.
+The decay takes place in the example above, where a
-where a function name is an argument of a call.
-A function name does
+function name is an argument of a call.
+A function name does not
-not decay, if the function is passed by reference.
+decay, if the function is passed by reference.

 We can pass a function by *pointer* to a function template using a
 regular (non-reference and non-pointer) type of a function parameter,